Pandora: Metaconsole: Documentation en: Visualization

 1.4.1 Visual Console

-It is possible to configure a visual console in the Metaconsole, that is a panel composed by a background and items put on it.
+It is possible to configure a visual console in the Metaconsole, that is a panel made up by a background and items on top of it.
 These items can be:

-All this information is in the section of Visual maps of the nodes.
+All this information is in the section of Pandora:Documentation_en:Data_Presentation/Visualization of the nodes.

 1.5 Metaconsole service monitoring

-As seen in service monitoring in nodes, a service is a IT resources map grouped by funcionality.
+As seen in-service monitoring on nodes, a service is an IT resource group sorted out by its features.